"A truly fine lawyer; he's excellent."

-Chambers USA 2015
+Chambers USA 2022

-Mr. Taladay has been extremely active in the development of international competition policy.
-He serves as the Vice Chair of the Business and Industry Advisory Committee to the OECD Competition Committee and as Chair of the United States Council for International Business Competition Committee.
-He has been appointed as a Non‐Governmental Advisor to the International Competition Network, and has been invited by the U.S. FTC and DOJ to serve as a faculty member at several international merger workshops aimed at training more than 50 ICN member agencies in the analysis of mergers.
-He also acts as Chair of the International Committee of the ABA Section of Antitrust Law and as a member of the ICC Commission on Competition.
+John's leadership in international competition matters and policy development spans more than two decades.
+He serves as Chair of the Business at OECD (BIAC) Competition Committee to the OECD.
+He is the immediate past Chair of the United States Council for International Business Competition Committee.
+He has been appointed as a Non‐Governmental Advisor to the International Competition Network for more than 15 years.
+He currently serves as Co-Chair of the Global Private Litigation Committee of the ABA Antitrust Law Section and as a member of the ICC Commission on Competition.